Anicius Manlius Severinus Boethius

-In V.3, however, the character Boethius puts forward an argument, based on God's foreknowledge of future events, which threatens to show that even mental acts of willing are determined and so (as Boethius the author believed) unfree.
-He proposes the argument in two formulations:
+In V.3, however, the character Boethius puts forward an argument, based on God’s foreknowledge of future events, which threatens to show that even mental acts of willing are necessary and so (as Boethius the author believed) unfree.
+He argues that:

 Since it is accepted that God is omniscient, and that this implies that he knows what every future event—including mental events such as volitions—will be, (7) and (8) each seem to rule out any sort of freedom of the will requisite for attributing moral responsibility: a consequence the disastrous implications of which Boethius the character vividly describes.

 The first point which needs to be settled is what, precisely, is the problem which Boethius the character proposes?
-The reasoning behind (7) seems to be of the following form:
+One way of reading this discussion is that the argument here is in fact fallacious.
+According to this interpretation, the reasoning behind (7) seems to be of the following form:

 - God knows every event, including all future ones.